NguyenAndrew/Enzyme-Cucumber-React/README.md

 ---

 Q: I got my tests to work?
-Why should I use enzyme?
+Why should I use Enzyme?

 A: Enzyme allows you to shallow render React components, allowing you to isolate components when testing.

 ---

-Q: This setup is so long can I shorten is somehow?
+Q: This setup is so long.
+Can I shorten it somehow?

 A: Yes you can use WebdriverIO to render a built react app into your tests.
 This remove the need to configure the transpiling and setup needed to run React components on node. http://webdriver.io/

 ---

-Q: If WebDriver exists, why use this setup?
+Q: If WebdriverIO exists, why use this setup?

 A:

 * From the front page of webdriver.io, "WebdriverIO lets you control a browser or a mobile application with just a few lines of code."
-In other words, WebDriverIO lets you do end-to-end testing https://marmelab.com/blog/2016/04/19/e2e-testing-with-node-and-es6.html
+WebdriverIO is used for end-to-end testing https://www.npmjs.com/package/webdriverio https://marmelab.com/blog/2016/04/19/e2e-testing-with-node-and-es6.html

-* This guide showind how to configure Cucumber to execute tests on a unit level, which benefits both businesses and developers (Explained in more detail below).
+* This guide shows how to configure Cucumber to execute tests on a unit level, which benefits both businesses and developers (Explained in more detail below).

 ---